Eagle 1967 Indy

 'the Smokey Yunick car (209?)'

 Sold to legendary NASCAR mechanic Henry "Smokey" Yunick and entered as the #69 entry for Denny Hulme at the 1967 Indy 500, fitted with a Ford V8 and with support from the City of Daytona.
-Hulme finished fourth but Yunick did not run the car in any other events and it was given by Goodyear to Lindsey Hopkins where it joined his 1966 car and another new 1967 car.
-How the three cars were used by driver Roger McCluskey is unknown but the ex-Yunick car is unlikely to have remained unraced.
+Hulme finished fourth but Yunick did not run the car in any other events and later in the season in went to the Lindsey Hopkins to replace a car damaged at Hanford.
 In 1968, this car was identified as the #38 backup car for McCluskey at the Indy 500.
 It was not entered in 1969, suggesting it might have been the team's road course car, but it reappeared in 1970 at the Indy 500 as the #37 car for Mel Kenyon.
 Later to Bob Dickson for engine builder Bruce H. Crower, fitted with Crower's 203 ci turbocharged Chevrolet V8 engine and raced by Rick Muther at Phoenix at the end of 1972.
 Retained in 1973 as a backup to Crower's 1972 Eagle.
 Advertised by Crower in April 1974.
 Still in this configuration when bought from Jim Mahoney by Thomas W. Acker (Largo, FL) in 1993 and then sold to Don and Joan Lyons (Dowagiac, Michigan) in 2003.
 Fully restored to 1967 specification by Lyons and sold from the Lyons collection at the Gooding & Company Pebble Beach Auctions in August 2009.

-Driven by: Denis Hulme, Roger McCluskey and Rick Muther.
+Driven by: Denis Hulme, Roger McCluskey, AJ Foyt and Rick Muther.
 First race: Indianapolis Motor Speedway (R3), 31 May 1967.
-Total of 9 recorded races.
+Total of 7 recorded races.

 'the Leader Card car (210?)'